-It’s always hard to decide how much yarn and what projects to bring on a trip, so this time I decided to bring a few balls of some beautiful 4ply alpaca that I purchased from adagio mills here in Australia last year.
-It’s so light but warm and was ideal for both the gloves and the scarf.
+It’s hard to decide how much yarn and what projects to bring on a trip, so this time I decided to bring a few balls of some beautiful 4ply alpaca.
+It’s so light, but warm, and was ideal for both the gloves and the scarf.

-See below for some easypatterns you can crochet while travelling, they’re pretty standard ideas but I have made them to suit myself, hope you like them!
+See below for some easy patterns you can crochet for holidays.
+They’re fairly standard ideas, but I have made them to suit myself.
 As always, if you have any questions please ask here or on my Instagram @crochetlovemelbourne

-This is so easy to make it’s crazy and I literally just thought of it on the plane because I wanted to use only one ball of the 4 ply alpaca, so I had to make a small accessory.
-This easy and super fast scarf is more of a fashion accessory than something to keep you warm, but you could make it in any thickness and type of wool and alter the number of stitches and the length of course.
+This is so easy to make it’s crazy.
+I literally thought of it on the plane because I wanted to use only one ball of the 4 ply alpaca, so I had to make a small accessory.
+This easy and super fast scarf is more of a fashion accessory than something to keep you warm.
+You could make it in any thickness and type of wool and alter the number of stitches and the length of course.

 Row 1: Ch 35 ( or adjust to desired length, multiple of five sts)